DimitrijeDobrota/stamen/README.md

 ## Description

-This project allows for a creation of static menus, to be used in C or C++, on the fly.
-The stamen library acts as a framework for linking and keeping track of the menus, whilst allowing a custom display function to be used for maximum flexibility.
+This project is a code generation tool that takes care of the menus.
+The stamen acts as a framework for linking and keeping track of the menus, whilst allowing a custom display function to be used for maximum flexibility.
 In dynamic mode configuration file can be read on the fly without recompilation.

 The main goal of this project is experimentation.
 I have been toying with menus for a while and I've noticed a lot of boilerplate code emerging.
 That's why I